-Jacuzzi is more upscale and situated in a very nice building.
+The jacuzzi is more upscale and situated in a very nice building.
 They offer free wine tasting and free olive oil tasting.
 The tasting host is very knowledgeable about the wines and about the Jacuzzi family history.
 Did you know that the Roy Jacuzzi invented the water pump and designed a very light propeller?
 The history lessons were a great bonus, but the wines were a hit.
-I liked several of their offerings and prices were reasonable.
+I liked several of their offerings and the prices were reasonable.
 Don’t forget to visit the tour with commanding views of the valley and the hills.

 On the way back we drove through the beautiful town of Sausalito and up to the Marin Headlands.
 I always pass under the headlands when going over the Golden Gate Bridge.
-It never occurred to me go up there.
+It never occurred to me to go up there.
 Now I know what I was missing.
 The view of the bridge and the city from above is breathtaking.